ROBIT-GIT/turtlebot3_autoRace_2017/README.md

   Turtlebot3 Wiki: [turtlebot3 official wiki](http://turtlebot3.readthedocs.io/en/latest/)

   ## Uploading the modifed openCR firmware
+  This 'turtlebot3_core' package has been modified for the autonomous race.
+So you should upload this arduino sketch.

   ## Setting the permission
   You should set the permission of some devices.